Close

 Real Estate Investment Trusts (REITs)

-Investors who want exposure to the real estate market for regular income and capital appreciation, without the high cost and hassle of buying physical property.
+Best For: Investors who want real estate income and growth, without the headache and high cost of owning physical property.

-• It allows you to invest in a portfolio of high-quality commercial properties with a small amount of capital.
+• This gives you access to a portfolio of premium commercial properties for a small initial investment.

 Stock Trading

-This involves buying and selling shares of companies listed on stock exchanges like the NSE and BSE.
+This is the act of buying and selling shares in companies listed on exchanges like the NSE and BSE.

 • You become a part-owner of the businesses you invest in.